Costs of damage

 Landlords owe interest on security deposits in Pennsylvania after the second year of the lease.
 The interest earned must be paid to the tenant every year on the anniversary of the lease.
 However, the landlord may take 1% of the security deposit as an administration fee which means there may be no interest due to the tenant.

-How Do Landlords Give Notice / What Information Do They Have to Provide in Pennsylvania?
+How Do Landlords Give Notice in Pennsylvania?

 The security deposit must be delivered with a written list of damages, if any, to the tenant’s forwarding address.